How to watch and live stream the London Marathon 2019

 Coverage begins at 5:10am (Eastern Time) with the Elite Men’s race.

-The broadcast will also be available to stream via NBC Sports’ website and mobile pp.
+The broadcast will also be available to stream via NBC Sports’ website and mobile app.

 London Marathon 2019 route